In Catalonia, Thousands Protest Spanish Attempts To Stop Referendum Vote

 Tens of thousands of people have taken to the streets in Barcelona, protesting the Spanish government and expressing support for a planned Oct.
 1 vote on Catalan independence.

 Spain considers the referendum to be illegal.
-On Wednesday, Spanish police with court-ordered search warrants seized millions of ballots and detained more than a dozen Catalonian politicians.
+On Wednesday, Spanish police with court-ordered search warrants seized millions of ballots and detained more than a dozen Catalan politicians.
 A top treasury official is being held on sedition charges, the BBC reports.

-Demonstrations against the police action have been roiling ever since, as Lauren Frayer reports from Madrid:
+Demonstrations against the police action have been roiling ever since, as NPR's Lauren Frayer reports from Madrid.

 "It started peacefully, with some 40,000 protesters singing the Catalan national anthem outside a government building raided by Spanish Civil Guards.
 But clashes broke out overnight," she says.
-"Police cars were vandalised and Civil Guards trapped for hours inside a building.
+"Police cars were vandalized and Civil Guards trapped for hours inside a building.

 "Catalan separatists have called for indefinite protests," Frayer reports.